kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 Users have asked for a declarative script-free way to apply changes to Resource Config.

-Others solutions provided by Kustomize require broader context of the set of Resource Config (e.g. facilitating rolling update of a Secret or ConfigMap).

 ### Goals

-Solve common kubectl user friction (such as those defined in the Motivation section) by publishing Kustomize functionality from kubectl to complement commands which are targeted at declarative workflows.
+Solve common kubectl user friction (such as those defined in the Motivation section) by publishing kustomize functionality from kubectl to complement commands which are targeted at declarative workflows.

 - Complement commands targeted at declarative workflows: `kubectl apply`, `kubectl diff`